Michele De Lucchi

 He designs buildings and exhibitions for museums such as the Triennale in Milan, Palazzo delle Esposizioni in Rome, Neues Museum in Berlin, the “Cini” Foundation in Venice and the Gallerie d’Italia in Piazza della Scala in Milan.
 In 1990 he set up a Private Production, as part of which De Lucchi designs products without being commissioned for them, using handmade techniques and skills.
 A selection of his “objects” is available in the most important museums in Europe, the US and Japan.

-Medoc and Quadrone Natural Genius was created by Michele De Lucchi and Philippe Nigro.
+Medoc Natural Genius was created by Michele De Lucchi and Philippe Nigro.
 Its original and unmistakable trapezoidal shape draws on the tapered shape of wooden logs.
 At the same time, Medoc’s design creates visual continuity with old planks, “when planks were not straightened so as to avoid wasting wood unnecessarily”.